px585px/ffmpeg_batch.sh/README.md

 # FFbatch.sh helps you use FFMPEG recursivly

-To use the script Enter bash FFbatsh.sh + any ffmprg flags that you you may want to use in the terminal
+To use the script Enter bash FFbatsh.sh + any ffmpeg flags that you you may want to use in the terminal

 Example: `bash FFbatch.sh -s 1920x1080 -sws_flags lanczos -pix_fmt yuv420p -vsync 1`